iankohdes/iankohdes.github.io/content/about/index.md

 Welcome.
 {{</lead>}}

-This is a website to document my programming-related endeavours.
+This is a website that _mostly_ documents my programming-related endeavours.
+(I might, on occasion, add posts concerning other topics.)

 I’ve got programming languages to learn and use, projects to work on, the `polars` dataframe library to get acquainted with, potentially some data to visualise, and some natural language to process.
 And types!
 Lots and lots of sum and product types to create (hopefully) – I’m looking forward to that. 😃